 Inability to articulate clear value on the phone was a reason inside sales was mainly supportive in the past.
-Modern technology equips talented sellers with powerful real-time communication tools, digital demonstration platforms and deep prospect data.
+Modern technology equips talented sellers with powerful real-time communication tools, inside sales training, digital demonstration platforms and deep prospect data.

 Simply put, the ability to communicate value more efficiently with technology has propelled the movement of sales activities from outside to inside.
 Companies can potentially expand their geographic reach by targeting more accurate prospect profiles through telemarketing activities.